phani-sudo/build-guide-1/topic/k2c-qli-build-ga/workspace_view.rst

    .. image:: ../../media/k2c-qli-build-ga/ws_standalone_5.png

-   The files in the images directory are described in the following table:
+   The following table describes the files in the images directory:

    +-----------------------------+----------------------------------------+
    | Filename                    | Description                            |